iamsingularity/okta-docker-dotnet-framework-example/README.md

-# Build a .NET Appl Quickly with Docker
+# Build a .NET App Quickly with Docker

 This is a sample app used in the blog post explaining how to containerize .NET Framework apps using Docker.